datenkollektiv/ldap-playground/README.md

 ---

-> Acknoledgment - The docker compose setup is heavyly based on the Docker image provided by [TremoloSecurity/apacheds ](https://hub.docker.com/r/tremolosecurity/apacheds/dockerfile)
+> Acknowledgment - The docker compose setup is heavyly based on the Docker image provided by [TremoloSecurity/apacheds ](https://hub.docker.com/r/tremolosecurity/apacheds/dockerfile)